wlillisdev/hiking-hub/README.md

 __Error Pages__
  - Custom error pages were also created for this project.
- - - 403 Page Forbiden - Access Forbidden the user does not have permission to access this resource
+   - 403 Page Forbiden - Access Forbidden the user does not have permission to access this resource
- - - 404 Page Not Found - the user requested a page that is not available
+   - 404 Page Not Found - the user requested a page that is not available
- - - 500 Server Error - internal server error
+   - 500 Server Error - internal server error

 # Design
  - Theme
-   - The Theme of the website was to build a bright and engaging Quiz website with a blend of both quizzes and fun.
+   - The Theme of the website was to build a bright and engaging hiking blog that had an easy user interface and users could display there posts simply and elegantly.
    - Fonts were imported from google fonts, Boogaloo was used for the logo and nav menu, Libre Franklin for hompage hero text, Montserrat for headings, and Roboto for body text.These were picked as they were crisp and complimented each other and the theme of the site.

  - Color Palette